Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 Converts any <ins>alphabetical characters</ins> into ASCII characters; Returns an `int` number.

 - `str` - The string variable to be converted.
-- `startPos` - An optional parameter, The specified starting position to be chosen; Defualt value: `1`.
+- `startPos` - An optional parameter, The specified starting position to be chosen; Default value: `1`.
-- `endPos` - An optional parameter, The specified ending position to be chosen; Defualt value: `1`.
+- `endPos` - An optional parameter, The specified ending position to be chosen; Default value: `1`.

 Example: `('a'):byte()`; Will print `97`.